 Day 3: Get an early start and take in the 12 Apostles, Loch Ard Gorge and the rugged coast

 Now, down the far end of the Great Ocean Road, on the third day of this epic adventure, we are getting to what everyone comes here to see!
-But as a preclude to the main event is a smaller stop off called Gibson’s Steps.
+But as a prelude to the main event is a smaller stop-off called Gibson’s Steps.
 The unique thing about this section of the towering cliffs along this section of the road is that beach level can be reached via a set of steps clinging to the side of the cliff wall.
 Descending down here you really get a sense of the scale of these giant cliffs and the sea stacks that sit out from them.
 From here you can take in Gog and Magog, two stacks not considered part of the 12 apostles but just as impressive and a perfect stop on our Great Ocean Road itinerary.

 The Twelve Apostles

-The Twelve Apostles are just over 1 km down the road from Gibson’s Steps are are undoubtedly the most famous feature of this magnificent road.
+The Twelve Apostles are just over 1 km down the road from Gibson’s Steps and are undoubtedly the most famous feature of this magnificent road.
 This means they get busy, so heading to this spot as early in the day as possible is a must, the sun is also on the stacks themselves in the morning too and it sets behind them in the evening.

 These incredible feats of natural engineering where always one of the reasons we wanted to come to Melbourne, but seeing them with our own eye we could never have imagined just how spectacular they are in person.
 Curiously there were never twelve sea stacks here having been renamed from a probably less catchy “Sow and Pigs”.